CaelenMiller/A-New-World---Wesnoth/README.md

 ====================================
 What it is
 ----------
-- A **Campaign** called “A New World” with a single scenario and a single map.
+- A **Campaign** called “A New World” with one sandbox scenario on the New World map.
-- A matching **Multiplayer** scenario that uses the exact same map (so all players must have this add-on).

 Install
 -------